williamouyang/okta.github.io/_source/_docs/api/resources/policy.md

 For example if a particular policy had two rules, "A" and "B" as below.

 - Rule A has priority 1 and applies to RADIUS VPN scenarios.
-- Rule B has priority 2 and applies to ON_NETWORK scenarios.
+- Rule B has priority 2 and applies to ANYWHERE (network connection) scenarios.

-If a request came in from the Radius endpoint but the request was on network then because Rule A has a higher priority, even though requests are coming from ON_NETWORK, the action in Rule A would be taken, and Rule B would not be evaluated.
+If a request came in from the Radius endpoint but the request was on network then because Rule A has a higher priority, even though requests are coming from ANYWHERE, the action in Rule A would be taken, and Rule B would not be evaluated.

 ### Rules Message Example (Password Policy)